-Approved fire extinguishers are classified by a letter symbol, either B-I or B-II with the B designating that the material will extinguish flammable liquids such as gasoline, oil, etc. B-I extinguishers are required for boats less than 26 feet in length.
+Approved fire extinguishers are classified by a letter symbol, either 5-B or 20-B with the B designating that the material will extinguish flammable liquids such as gasoline, oil, etc.

+5-B extinguishers are required for boats less than 26 feet in length.
 Check periodically to ensure that the extinguisher is in working condition and fully charged.
+Disposable (non-rechargeable) fire extinguishers with a date of manufacture stamped on the bottle older than 12 years must be removed from service and no longer count towards the minimum carriage requirements.
 Check local, state and federal agencies as to laws and regulations.